Addressing The Cancer Burden In All Populations of African Ancestry

 Advance the science of cancer prevention and control in populations of African ancestry

-The Consortium consists of a steering committee, a research review committee and specific working groups devoted to the investigation of cancers in populations of African ancestry.
+The Consortium consists of a steering committee, a research and ethics review committee and specific working groups devoted to the investigation of cancers in populations of African ancestry.

 AC3 Team Leaders